 Currently, social media still is immeasurable yet there are certain tools out there that is developed to track what people engage into.
 These myths suggest some businesses should rethink their social media strategy and focus on what really matters.

 Many businesses are attracted to social media because it attracts prospects and leads, but too clouded to make profits instantly.
 Social media up to now is still underestimated because you have to put a lot of effort into it.
-So what does your business believe in and how will you start out with social media?
+So what does your business believe in and how will you start out with social media marketing?